siaox/HA-siaox-live-tv/README.md

 5. Google Calendar with shows / events to trigger automations

-Home Assistant Integrations:
+**Home Assistant Integrations**

 1. [Logitech Harmony](https://www.home-assistant.io/integrations/harmony/)
 2. [Google Calendar](https://www.home-assistant.io/integrations/calendar.google/)

-Notes:
+**Notes:**

-Activity / Device ID's can be found in /config/harmonyxxxxx.conf
+- Activity / Device ID's can be found in /config/harmonyxxxxx.conf

-I have two TV's (Bar and TV Room) which have android boxes connected running an IPTV App ([TiviMate App](https://play.google.com/store/apps/details?id=ar.tvplayer.tv&hl=en&gl=US))
+- I have two TV's (Bar and TV Room) which have android boxes connected running an IPTV App ([TiviMate App](https://play.google.com/store/apps/details?id=ar.tvplayer.tv&hl=en&gl=US))

-I've comment the first script that will run the actionable notification and left the second  uncommented to avoid repetition.
+- I've comment the first script that will run the actionable notification and left the second  uncommented to avoid repetition.

-Android ADB is also an option for opening apps but I felt that since we're already using Harmony we could keep it simple.
+- Android ADB is also an option for opening apps but I felt that since we're already using Harmony we could keep it simple.

-TiviMate Tips:
+**TiviMate Tips:**

-Use favourites
+- Use favourites
-For multiple devices / tv's with TiviMate  - Suggest backup and share across devices to use the same channel numbers.
+- For multiple devices / tv's with TiviMate  - Suggest backup and share across devices to use the same channel numbers.

 Hope you guys have fun with this.